 12 of Sardinia's best beaches

 Renowned for its spectacular coastal scenery, Sardinia is home to some of Italy's most beautiful beaches.
 The island's crystal-clear waters, fine white sands, and marine life attract their share of beach goers, snorkellers, and scuba divers, and the great news is that there are more options than ever when it comes to booking a holiday to Sardinia.
-Thomson has a selection of resorts in both Olbia and Alghero, which makes great bases for exploring the following beaches, bays, and islets.
+TUI has a selection of resorts in both Olbia and Alghero, which makes great bases for exploring the following beaches, bays, and islets.
 Read on for some serious day trip inspiration.

 1. Spiaggia di Cala Luna